 Cholesterol is a fat like substance called a sterol.
 It is hard and waxy and melts at 149ºC (300ºF).
 Our body manufactures approximately one gram of cholesterol per day; this is mainly in the liver, but also occurs in the intestines, adrenal glands, ovaries and testes.
-In fact, every cell of our body has the capacity to manufacture cholesterol if needed.
-We also obtain cholesterol in our diet by eating animal foods such as eggs, meat and dairy products.
-However, 80% of the cholesterol in our body is manufactured in the liver.
-Our body makes cholesterol out of a molecule called acetyl CoA; this is derived from the breakdown of sugars, fats and protein.
+In fact, every cell of our body has the capacity to manufacture it if needed.
+We also obtain it in our diet by eating animal foods such as eggs, meat and dairy products.
+However, 80% of the it in our body is manufactured in the liver.
+Our body makes it out of a molecule called acetyl CoA; this is derived from the breakdown of sugars, fats and protein.
 Basically any calories in excess of our body’s needs can be turned into cholesterol.

 Cholesterol is not very soluble in water; therefore it must be carried around our bloodstream in various transport molecules.
 Certain proteins wrap around the cholesterol molecules to form what are called lipoproteins.

 Two common forms of lipoproteins are Low Density Lipoprotein and High Density Lipoprotein.

 - Low Density Lipoprotein (LDL) – This is the so called “bad” cholesterol.
 It is the major transporter of cholesterol and triglycerides, taking them from the liver to other parts of the body, where they can be used for various functions.

 - High Density Lipoprotein (HDL) – This is the so called “good” cholesterol.
 It is high in protein, which makes it denser and lower in cholesterol.
 This lipoprotein takes cholesterol from various parts of the body to the liver, where it can be excreted in bile.
 You want your HDL to be as high as possible.